When sports planners think of the Pacific Northwest, images of a dry desert region may not immediately come to mind.

 - Multiple sheets of ice at Kennewick’s Toyota Center and Toyota Arena, as well as the HAPO Center, a multi-purpose facility that also hosts equestrian events and rodeos

-- Numerous softball/baseball and multi-sport complexes, such as the Columbia Playfield and Babe Ruth Fields in Richland; the Pasco Sporting Complex; and Kennewick’s Lawrence Scott Park, Civic Center Athletic Complex and Southridge Sports and Events Complex (which boasts the “Gesa Carousel of Dreams,” a beautiful classic carousel circa 1910 that originally was installed at a Michigan beach amusement park)
+- Numerous softball/baseball and multi-sport complexes, such as the Columbia Playfield and Horn Rapids Athletic Complex in Richland; the Pasco Sporting Complex; and Kennewick’s Lawrence Scott Park, Civic Center Athletic Complex and Southridge Sports and Events Complex (which boasts the “Gesa Carousel of Dreams,” a beautiful classic carousel circa 1910 that originally was installed at a Michigan beach amusement park)

 - A 500-acre motorsports complex within minutes of the nationally recognized Columbia Basin BMX Track

-Although the three destinations within the Tri-Cities area span two counties and all have their own municipal governments and school districts, they work well together.
+Although the three destinations within the Tri-Cities area span two counties and each with their own municipal governments and school districts, they work well together.
 “There’s a lot of synergy going on between the entities,” Cruz says.

-Representatives from the three Tri-Cities’ professional sports teams — the Evergreen Premier League’s Tri-Cities Alliance Football Club, the Western Hockey League’s Tri-City Americans and the San Diego Padres-affiliated minor league baseball team Tri-City Dust Devils — also are part of the council.
+Representatives from two Tri-Cities’ professional sports teams — the Western Hockey League’s Tri-City Americans and the Los Angeles Angels-affiliated minor league baseball team Tri-City Dust Devils — also are part of the council.